ilyJoyce/c.fish/README.md

 A small plugin for the fish shell

 # Where is the Plugin?
-Search for your distro folder in the source code.
+Search for your distro folder in the source code.<br>
 There should be a "c.fish" file located in each of them.